 Tip: You don’t have to just pick one of these ideas.
 You can do quick Easter egg hunts at home with your toddler even before Easter.
 I think this is a great idea also because it will help your toddler to understand what an Easter egg hunt actually is, before the big event.

-Check out 13 indoor Easter egg hunt ideas that are perfect for toddlers for even more ideas.
+Check out these indoor Easter egg hunt ideas that are perfect for toddlers for even more ideas.

 This post contains affiliate links.

 Easter Egg Hunt Ideas For Toddlers

 1. The Simple Easter Egg Hunt

 This method is best if the only kids involved in your egg hunt are toddlers.

 Simply choose a small area in your yard, throw the eggs on the ground, and let your toddler collect them.
 Seriously, take advantage of the fact that toddlers are easy to please.